-The Placenta imaging Project ((PiP) www.placentaimagingproject.org) is a study to assess the structure and function of the placenta in normal and high -risk pregnancies using magnetic resonance, ultrasound and fetal heart recordings.
+The Placenta imaging Project ((PiP) www.placentaimagingproject.org) aims to assess the structure and function of the placenta in normal and high-risk pregnancies using magnetic resonance imaging, ultrasound imaging and fetal ECG (heart rate) studies.

 The science behind the project: the roles of the placenta

 The placenta is essential for normal development of the fetus.
 In addition to providing oxygen and nutrients for normal growth the placenta functions as the fetal kidneys, liver and lungs until the baby is born.
 Placental development is an intricate process which is still poorly understood.
 The following video (©2016 Joel B. Floyd, Jr.) demonstrates the early stages of normal placental development: